jithware/brethap/README.md

 # Brethap

 Brethap is yet another meditation app (yama).
 Including a timer for meditation, it also allows you to configure a breathing pattern for you to follow.
 Your sessions will be saved, allowing you to monitor and view stats about your progress in either a list or calendar view.
 Duration, breath and other options are configurable through saved preferences.
+Breathing technique presets include 4-7-8, physiological sigh, among others.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"